 This itinerary will be a treat if you prefer a more off-the-beaten-path experience.
 Start your island hopping adventure in Kythnos, a small island known for its tranquility, natural beauty, and other-worldly hiking trails.

-From Kythnos, make your way to Serifos, a relatively unknown destination with stunning beaches and picturesque villages.
+From Kythnos, go to Serifos, a relatively unknown destination with stunning beaches and picturesque villages.
 Enjoy the island’s laid-back vibe and discover its rich history and culture.

 End your journey in Sifnos, a gastronomic paradise with a vibrant food scene.
 Taste the delicious local cuisine and experience authentic Greek island life away from the crowds.